abilian/nua/doc/src/dev/nua-config.md

 #### `[backup]`

 - **Optional**.
-- Parameters for the backup of the application container
+- Parameters for the backup of the application container.
-- Note: implementation is a work in progress
+- Note: implementation is a work in progress.

 #### `[[volume]]`

 - **Optional**.
 - List of volumes declarations, either local or remote.
-- Note: each volume can have a backup sub section
+- Note: each volume can have a backup sub section.

 #### `[[provider]]`

 - **Optional**.
 - List of containers or services required by the application.
 For example, declaration of a database.
-- Note: each provider can have a backup sub section
+- Note: each provider can have a backup sub section.

 ## Section `metadata`